 I’m a recommended photographer at wedding venues such as Notley Abbey, Botleys Mansion, Cain Manor, Stowe House and Chenies Manor.
 I’m also in an unusual position as we also have a family wedding venue, Monkton Barn in Marlow which my husband and his team runs.
 I regularly photograph weddings and events there too.

 I offer a range of styles and finishes and it’s your choice how much or little you wish to invest in your album.
 Choose from traditional matted albums to contemporary edge to edge printed albums, often called storybook or magazine style.
-I design each album myself and always provide a PDF layout for approval so that it’s exactly as you would wish.
+I design each album layout and always provide a PDF layout for approval so that it’s exactly as you would wish.

 Most couples book their wedding photographer as soon as they have secured a date with their wedding venue/church.
 This is generally a year or so in advance.
 I like to meet couples so that we can discuss plans and I can show them all the options and whole wedding albums showing the capture of a full day.
 Once a non-refundable booking confirmation fee of £500 is paid, the day is secured.